-Building and installing hipFFT and hipFFTW
+Build and install hipFFT and hipFFTW from source

 Building hipFFT and hipFFTW from source#